 These and other similar changes put an onus on universities to understand licensure requirements for multiple states if they educate online students throughout the U.S. That’s especially important for universities that follow guidelines set by the National Council for State Authorization Reciprocity Agreements (NC-SARA).

 In fact, NC-SARA recently said that universities must take a more active role in providing detailed information to students on the licensure requirements for their state.
 By meeting this requirement, universities can help students keep pace with changing guidelines and adapt to a job market that is heavily impacted by COVID-19.

 Virtual Clinicals vs. Traditional Clinical Requirements

 In the short-term, universities should prepare to answer questions about how they’ll help students complete placements and practicums with minimal health risks.
 Additionally, many students will likely inquire about how virtual placements instill the competencies needed for their career field.
-Delich said universities need to demonstrate their plans for achieving positive learning outcomes while helping students meet their placement requirements safely.
+Universities need to demonstrate their plans for achieving positive learning outcomes while helping students meet their placement requirements safely.

-Delich and Vaickus outlined additional ways to help students navigate barriers to placements, such as:
+Additional ways to help students navigate barriers to placements include:

 1. Offering Placements Where Students Work